kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 #### Starting the release cycle

-- Ensure the release team is fully filled, with members subscribed to the [kubernetes-release-team] and [kubernetes-sig-release] groups.
+- Ensure the release team is fully filled, with members subscribed to the [kubernetes-release-team] and [kubernetes-sig-release] groups and to the [kubernetes-release-calendar].
 - Create an internal contact sheet and corresponding bit.ly link.
 Make sure to only give access to the [kubernetes-release-team].
 Communicate with section leads to add their shadows so that you and your shadows can add them to the